Emergencies - CPR

 C - Chest compressions

-Do not worry about pushing too hard – good CPR requires you to push hard and fast.
+Don’t worry about pushing too hard – you need to push hard and fast.

 Continue with the cycle of 30 chest compressions and 2 breaths until the ambulance arrives.